VoltaML/voltaML-fast-stable-diffusion/docs/developers/api.md

-# PyTorch
+# API

-This is a guide to running this project with PyTorch only configuration.
+This is a guide to running this project with PyTorch only configuration for API development.

 ## Requirements